plecto/motorway/README.md

 Tests: [![Circle CI](https://circleci.com/gh/plecto/motorway.svg?style=svg)](https://circleci.com/gh/plecto/motorway)

 Motorway is a real-time data pipeline, much like Apache Storm - but made in Python :-) We use it over at Plecto and we're really happy with it - but we're continously developing it.
-The reason why we started this project was that we wanted something similar to Storm, but without the following issues:
+The reason why we started this project was that we wanted something similar to Storm, but without Zookeeper and the need to take the pipeline down to update the topology.

+# Epic web interface

 ![Screenshot](https://www.dropbox.com/s/v614jtz0u1h9hrs/Screenshot%202016-07-29%2014.28.26.png?dl=1)

-# Selling points!
+# Amazing Selling points!

 - No need to "upload" topologies (in particular, no need to stop the old topology before launching the new one)
 - Possibility to work tigthly with our python codebase